schmidsi/yearn-vaults-v2-subgraph/docs/onboarding.md

 - total - indicates this is a cumulative value (e.g. totalSharesMinted, totalGrossReturns).
 - balance - indicates this is a spot balance (e.g. balanceTokensInvested, balanceTokensIdle)
 - delta - indicates this value is the difference between the prior state and the current state (e.g. deltaPricePerShare).
+- current - used exclusively in **_Update_** entities.
+Similar to _balance_, current indicates the state of a field or value at the time of the update.
+These values are populated in every update whether they changed or not.
+- new - used exclusively in **_Update_** entities.
+Fields with this prefix will only be populated if they have changed since the last Update.
+If there has been no change, the value will be null.

 Use plurals when referring to Tokens or Shares (e.g., totalShares, balanceTokens).